akshitaagrawal81/NamasteReact/README.md

 # This is a clone of swiggy application made in React and covers the following concepts:

+- To run this project clone the project first followed by  :
+- installing packages, (npm install)
+- running application, (npm start)

 # Parcel
 - Dev Build